Certifying Temporal Correlations: Introduction

-However, most of the applications of self testing are limited to scenarios with entanglement shared between spatially separated observers without any temporal analogue.
-A scenario involving sequential measurements on a single quantum system has already been explored from the perspective of self-testing in \citep{kishor_self_test} where non-contextuality inequalities \citep{kochen1975problem} supplant the role of Bell inequalities.
-However, sequential measurements for this purpose need to form a context or, in other words, they need to commute.
-This constraint on the sequential measurements is lifted in \citep{otfried_seq} by considering sequential correlation inequalities, such as the Leggett-Garg inequality \citep{leggett1985quantum}, where the measurements performed in the sequence do not necessarily commute and the classical bound is applicable for all theories that obey macro-realism.
-In this unconstrained scenario, a semi-definite programming (SDP) based method can be used to find quantum bounds of sequential correlation-based inequalities.
+Quantum correlations can also arise in a temporal setting where correlations are considered between measurement outcomes performed in a sequence \cite{brukner2004quantum, costa2018unifying, kull2019spacetime, temporal_correlations_geometry,fritz2010quantum}.
+In an analogy with spatial correlations, sequential measurement scenario also allows for the interpretation of such correlations as temporal correlations since measurements are done on the same state at different times.
+If commuting, such sequential measurements form a context and hence can be used to construct non-contextuality inequalities \cite{kochen1975problem}.
+However, in general the constraint of commuting sequential measurements can be lifted and such sequential correlations can be used to construct another class of inequalities such as the Leggett-Garg inequality \cite{leggett1985quantum}.
+For the particular case of Leggett-Garg inequality, the classical bound is obeyed by correlations that obey the postulates of macro-realism.
+Authors in \cite{otfried_seq} proposed a semi-definite programming (SDP) based method to find quantum bounds of sequential correlation-based inequalities.
+Temporal correlations, as obtained in the sequential measurement scenarios, have yet to find applications in quantum technologies save in few cases such as \cite{temporal_dim_witness} where authors show that genuine temporal correlations can be used to certify the minimum dimension of the underlying quantum state.
+In \cite{mohan2019sequential} authors consider the prepare-transform-measure scenario to certify a single qubit preparation (state) and intermediate measurements up to global unitary degree of freedom based on sequential correlation based witnesses.
+More recently, in \cite{das2022temporal}, a sequential measurement scenario has been considered where maximal violations of temporal inequalities were used to certify arbitrary outcome measurements under certain assumptions regarding the underlying state.
 An extension of sequential measurements to Bell scenarios is considered in \cite{bowles2020bounding} where an infinite hierarchy of SDPs is shown to bound the set of sequential correlations.
-The sequential measurement scenario also allows for the interpretation of such correlations as temporal correlations in analogy with spatial correlations since measurements are done on the same state at different times.
-Temporal correlations, as obtained in the sequential measurement scenarios, have yet to find applications in quantum technologies save in few cases such as \citep{temporal_dim_witness} where authors show that genuine temporal correlations can be used to certify the minimum dimension of the underlying quantum state.
-In \cite{mohan2019sequential} authors consider the prepare-transform-measure scenario to certify a single qubit preparation (state) and intermediate measurements up to global unitary degree of freedom based on sequential correlation based witnesses.
-More recently, in \cite{das2022temporal}, a sequential measurement scenario has been considered where maximal violations of temporal inequalities were used to certify arbitrary outcome measurements under certain assumptions regarding the underlying state.\\ A radical approach is adopted in \citep{temporal_teleport} where the authors show how time evolution of a qubit can be viewed as temporal teleportation using Pseudo-density matrix (PDM) formalism \cite{PDO_first} in analogy to the spatial teleportation protocol using entangled states \citep{spatial_teleport}.
-In \citep{temporal_correlations_geometry}, authors study the geometry of two sequential Pauli measurements on a qubit in a more general scenario where the effect of an arbitrary quantum channel between the two sequential measurements is considered.